-The festival is an annual tradition for some families.
+The fair is an annual tradition for some families.
 Brasher Falls resident Tracy L. Arquiett brought her daughter, Jamie L. Fedonick, and grandaughter, 3-year-old Bella M. Fedonick, to enjoy the shows and shopping.

 The festival also provided entertainment throughout the day.
 Groups like the Trinity Catholic Band, Gotta Dance Studio, and The Acoustic Brothers took the stage to add music and dance to the proceedings.

 Simon M. LaGarry, 12, played trombone with the Massena All School Band.
-His family has attended the festival each year since moving from Waddington to Massena three years ago.
+His family has been coming to the festival ever since they moved from Waddington to Massena three years ago.

-I, for one, loved it, he said.
+I, for one, loved it, LaGarry said.
 The acoustics are really good.